fresheneesz/deadunit/README.md

 `deadunit`
 ========

-A *dead*-simple nesting unit testing module for testing in node.js and the browser!.
+A *dead*-simple nesting unit testing module for testing in node.js and the browser!
 This repository provides default visual representations for the output of [deadunit-core](https://github.com/fresheneesz/deadunitCore), as well as a formatter that can be used to easily create custom test visualizations.